rchakode/kube-opex-analytics/docs/installation-on-kubernetes.md

   - [Get Access to UI Service](#get-access-to-ui-service)

 ## Requirements
-`kube-opex-analytics` needs read-only access to the following Kubernetes APIs.
+`kube-opex-analytics` requires read-only access to the following Kubernetes API endpoints.

 * `/api/v1`
 * `/apis/metrics.k8s.io/v1beta1` (provided by [Kubernetes Metrics Server](https://github.com/kubernetes-sigs/metrics-server), which shall be installed on the cluster if it's not yet the case).